ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D40
 - Codecademy: Completed resources on wireframing and protoyping.
 Read the requirements for Challenge Project: Build a Website Design System
 - freeCodeCamp: Competed Learn Typography by Building a Nutrition Label course 🎉

+### R1D41
+- Codecademy: Created the wireframe for Challenge Project: Build a Website Design System
+- freeCodeCamp: Started Learn Accessibility by Building a Quiz course